ronrothjr/The-Threads-of-Becoming/crosswalk.md

 ### **Integration Suggestion**

-Bowen practitioners can use Threads for real-time navigation within sessions.
+Bowen practitioners can use Threads for real-time Threadwork within sessions.
 Bowen provides the systemic diagnosis (triangles, fusion, cutoff); Threads provides the moment-to-moment facilitation moves.
 When you see emotional reactivity, identify which thread is collapsing and use its micro-engagement.

 # **Summary: Quick-Reference Grid**